-2. Bring 2 inches of water to a boil in a small saucepan.
-Reduce the heat to low and warm the shea and mango butters in a small heat-proof glass bowl in the pan.
+- Bring 2 inches of water to a boil in a small saucepan.
+Reduce the heat to low and warm the shea and mango butters in a small heatproof glass bowl in the pan.
 Or if you have double boiler you can use that instead.

-7. Whip the mixture - 5-6 minutes on high if you use a stand mixer, or until smooth if whip it by hand.
+- Whip the mixture - 5-6 minutes on high if you use a stand mixer, or until smooth, if whipping it by hand.
 It should look like foam and form peaks.

-Making your own moisturizer with butters and essential oils is easy and fun.
-Couple this with the calming properties of green tea and the beautiful green color, and you have all the reasons to try it out
+Making your own moisturizer with two kinds of butter and essential oils is easy and fun.
+Couple this with the calming properties of green tea and the beautiful green color, and you have all the reasons to try it out!

-Moreover DIY things make awesome gifts.
-Another advantage is that you can control the ingredients and aromas so you make the product exactly the way you like it.
+Moreover, DIY things make fantastic gifts — all your effort and love into one product!
+Another advantage is that you can control the ingredients and aromas, so you make the product exactly the way you like it.

-One last thing - if you are new to essential oils don't know where to start from, be sure to check my extensive post Getting Started With Essential Oils - A Beginners Guide.
+One last thing.
+If you are new to essential oils and don't know where to start, be sure to check my extensive post Getting Started With Essential Oils - A Beginners Guide.